DigitalMasterpieces/CombineExt/README.md

 A binding is a subscription between a publisher and an object that implements the `BindingTarget` protocol.
 The lifetime of the subscription is in this case bound to the lifetime of the target—the subscription will be cancelled when the binding target gets deallocated.

-An object can conform to `BindingTarget` by providing a providing a "bag" to store the cancellables of its bindings:
+An object can conform to `BindingTarget` by providing a "bag" to store the cancellables of its bindings:

 ```swift
 class BindableObject: BindingTarget {